Paisabazaar app Today!

 Check Free Credit Report with monthly updates.
 Check Now

 IFSC (Indian Financial System Code) is an 11-digit alpha-numeric code.
 It’s a mandatory code for any electronic payment transactions as it’s designed to identify the bank and branch uniquely.
 The first four alphabetical digits represent the bank, 5th digit is zero and the last 6 numerical digits represent the branch in specific.
-For example, if the IFSC code is SBIN0013283 then it belongs to SBI, Gandhinagar, Bangalore branch.
-SBIN is the bank code, 013283 is the branch code of Gandhinagar, Bangalore branch.
+For example, if the IFSC code is SBIN0013283, it belongs to SBI, Gandhinagar, Bangalore branch.
+SBIN is the bank code, and 013283 is the branch code of the Gandhinagar, Bangalore branch.

-With the merger of associate banks with the State Bank of India, there were many changes made on a large scale post-integration of data.
-There were many branches of merged subsidiary banks that have got a new IFSC code.
-For example, State Bank of Hyderabad, IFB Bangalore branch having IFSC code SBHY0000743 is now changed to SBIN0020743.
+With the merger of associate banks with the State Bank of India, many changes were made on a large scale post-integration of data.
+Many branches of merged subsidiary banks got new IFSC codes.
+For example, the State Bank of Hyderabad, IFB Bangalore branch, which had IFSC code SBHY0000743, is now changed to SBIN0020743.

 MICR (Magnetic Ink Character Recognition) code is a 9-digit numerical code printed on the bottom of your bank cheque leaf.
 Basically, it’s used for effective and safe payments across the industry.
 Every bank branch is allotted a unique MICR code so that it becomes easy to identify and speed up the payment process.
 The first 3 digits of the MICR code represent the city, the next 3 digits represent the bank and the last 3 digits represent the particular branch where the account is held.